chrisj951/union-minui/README.md

 		(The correct size must be used, 280x280 being ideal in my testing)
 	-	Images go into ROMS/<console>/images/<game name>.png
+- Added Drastic build from XQuader
+- Now built ontop of GarlicOS to support NintendoDS using Percentnineteen's patch to support the SDL updates (Copy MinUI on top of a GarlicOS card instead of stock sdcard now)

 ## Development